segalmax/telegram_zoomer/README.md

 For headless servers, start the bot locally first to create the session file, then copy it to the server.

+## Authentication

+This bot uses Telethon to authenticate with Telegram.
+The authentication process has been redesigned for reliability:

+1. First, clear any existing sessions: `python scripts/reset_all_sessions.py`
+2. Create a new authenticated session: `python test_minimal.py`
+   - You'll be prompted for the authentication code sent to your Telegram account
+3. Once authenticated, run the bot normally: `python bot.py` or `make start`

+If authentication fails or times out, check the troubleshooting section in PROJECT.md.

 ## Maintenance

 - Logs are stored in `logs/` directory